Oil Change Tips

 To reduce the costs of vehicle ownership and maintenance, many car makers say the oil filter only needs to be replaced at every other oil change.
 Most mechanics will tell you this is a false economy.

 The oil filters on most engines today have been downsized to save weight, cost, and space.
 The "standard" quart-sized filter that was once common on most engines has been replaced by a pint-sized (or smaller) filter.
 You don't have to be a rocket scientist to figure out that a smaller filter has less total filtering capacity.
-Even so, the little filters should be adequate for a 3,000-mile oil change intervals -- but may run out of capacity long before a second oil change at 6,000 or 15,000 miles.
+Even so, the little filters should be adequate for 3,000 - 5,000-mile oil change intervals -- but may run out of capacity long before a second oil change at 6,000 or 15,000 miles.

 Replacing the oil filter every time the oil is changed, therefore, is highly recommended.